weaveworks-guides/weave-net-legacy/aws-ecs/README.md

 * Container `ecs-weave-ecs-demo-task-8-dataproducer-b8ecddb78a8fecfc3900` is the
   Data Producer of this host.

-* Containers `weaveproxy` and `weave` unsurprisingly are responsible of running Weave in each ECS instance.
+* Containers `weaveproxy` and `weave` are unsurprisingly responsible of running Weave in each ECS instance.
+For simplification, the proxy was represented out of Docker in previous section's diagram, but it so happens that WeaveProxy runs inside of Docker.

-* Container `ecs-agent` (also unsurprisingly) corresponds to [Amazon's ECS Agent](https://github.com/aws/amazon-ecs-agent), which runs on all ECS instances and starts containers on behalf of Amazon ECS.
+* Container `ecs-agent`, also unsurprisingly, corresponds to [Amazon's ECS Agent](https://github.com/aws/amazon-ecs-agent), which runs on all ECS instances and starts containers on behalf of Amazon ECS.
+Again, for simplification, the ECS Agent was represented out of Docker in previous section's diagram.

 You can see the IPs of all the HTTP Servers and Data Producers by running: